 13 arrested for wildlife crimes

-A total of 19 illegal wildlife products were confiscated in these crimes, according to information provided by the intelligence and investigation unit within the environment ministry and the protected resource division within the safety and security ministry.
-Five vehicles were also seized.
+According to statistics released by the intelligence and investigation unit within the environment ministry and the protected resources division in the safety and security ministry, a total of three illegal wildlife products were also seized.

 These included two rhino horns and one rock monitor lizard.

 Of the 13 suspects arrested, nine were apprehended in connection with rhino poaching and/or trafficking cases.

 Other items that were seized during operations included five firearms, 58 rounds of ammunition and one vehicle.

 A Namibian, Simeon Tulinane Nangolo, was arrested on 15 February in Klein Windhoek for housebreaking and the theft of rhino horns.